atiq75/Credit-Card-Fraud-Detection/README.md

 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

+The data set couldn't be imported in github.
+Here is a link to donload it: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud